UK PM Sunak makes surprise trip to Kyiv, boosts defense aid - NewsBreak

 In Poland, a funeral was held Saturday for one of the two men who died when a missile landed there this week, according to the state news agency PAP.
 A military honor guard and Polish and Ukrainian representatives joined the man’s family and members of the community.

 The U.K. Ministry of Defense noted Saturday that Russia conducted its largest ever-debt issuance in a single day, raising $13.6 billion on Wednesday.
-It said debt issuance is a key mechanism to sustain defense spending.
+It said debt issuance is a key mechanism to sustain defense spending, which has increased significantly in Russia since its invasion of Ukraine in February.

 Lawless reported from London.
 Elise Morton in London and Sam Mednick in Kherson, Ukraine, contributed to this story.